monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Verne - Verne II - Frozen Crevasses
+  - Frozen Crevasses
-  - Fermi - Fermi III - Outpost
+  - Outpost
-  - Celebrai - Celebrai II - Hills
+  - Hills
-  - Eridani - Eridani III - Outpost
-  - Kang - Kang VIII-c - Plateau
+  - Plateau
 - Description:
   - Large round tunnel easy to get lost in
   - Can handle 3 groups